zero-plus-x/aidmap/src/markdown/Sweden/en.md

 Sweden has railway and roadway connections with Denmark, Finland, and Norway.

-There is a daily ferry going across the Baltic sea from Gdansk in Poland to Nynashamn near Stockholm.
+There are multiple ferries going across the Baltic sea:
+- from Gdansk in Poland to Nynashamn near Stockholm
+- from Gdynia in Poland to Karlskrona in southern Sweden
+- from Swinoujscie in Poland to Trelleborg and Ystad in southern Sweden
+- from Riga in Latvia to Stockholm
+- from Klaipėda in Lithuania to Trelleborg in southern Sweden

-And there are multiple direct airplane connections.
+There are multiple direct airplane connections with major cities in Europe.

 Many transportation options are free for Ukrainian refugees.

+Some toll roads are free for the cars with Ukrainian license plates.

+Public transport in some cities including Stockholm is free for people with Ukrainian passports or ID-cards.

 ## Asylum